 Background -- The Internet "Vision" Circa 1996

 During the introduction of Internet access into American households, the Internet was widely regarded as a network that would connect consumers directly with the suppliers of goods and services.
 The result would be an elimination of the "middle man."
-This resulting efficiency of this shortened supply chain would benefit consumers by reducing the middle-man markup (and thus lowering cost to the consumer) while increasing the consumers ability to communicate directly with the supplier or service provider.
+The resulting efficiency of this shortened supply chain would benefit consumers by reducing the middle-man markup (and thus lowering the consumer's cost) while increasing the consumers ability to communicate directly with the supplier or service provider.

 Background -- What is a "COD Move"?

 For the purposes of understanding this issue it is important to define the "COD household move" (which I shall herein refer to as a "COD move").
 A COD move is the interstate relocation of household goods and personal effects for which the mover is located, interviewed, selected, and paid at the point of shipment destination by the customer whose household goods and personal effects are being moved.